gemmen29/gemmen29/README.md

 ## About

 - I have a degree in computer science.
-- I finished a scholarship in my country called ITI in Full-Stack development.
+- I finished a scholarship in my country called ITI in full-stack development.
 - I am now a Microverse student.

 ## Github Status